Get ready, it’s time to Moov.

 In order to test the heart rate accuracy of the band, I wore my Wahoo TICKR X, which is reviewed here, this strap has the most accurate reading of all the monitors I have used (and there’s been plenty).

-The head based heart rate is easy to pick up and takes about 20 seconds with minor adjustments of the headband and the reading matched that of the Wahoo Tickr X.
+The head-based heart rate is easy to pick up and takes about 20 seconds with minor adjustments of the headband and the reading matched that of the Wahoo Tickr X.

-The workouts are simple and guide you through a warm up before entering into the workout itself.The electronic voice of your coach is a little weird when it first start shouting at you through your headphones, but you soon get used to it.
+The workouts are simple and guide you through a warm up before entering into the workout itself.The electronic voice of your coach is a little weird when it first starts shouting at you through your headphones, but you soon get used to it.
 The coach is great as you move through the exercises, keeping you posted on your heart rate so that you can make sure you're putting in enough effort to get results.

 Whilst at the moment there are only a few different workouts, I’m sure once the app develops there will be more, making this a far more useful tool.